Thefolle/SdpProject/README.md

 ### How to spawn a different city?

 The user can easily configure a city by modifing the `City.json` file located in `<UnityRootFolder>/Assets/Resources/city.json`.
 The file is structured as a matrix of districts.
 Each district is specified through its name.
 Empty holes in the matrix are not allowed, as chosen by the developers.
-Two examples follows below:
+Three examples follow below:

 ```json
 // Invalid example: empty spots are not allowed in the matrix